Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

   [Email] NVARCHAR(250) NULL UNIQUE,                                               -- This is the employee's unique email address
   [FirstName] NVARCHAR(100) NULL,
   [LastName] NVARCHAR(100) NULL,
-  [GenderCode] NVARCHAR(50) NULL,                                                  -- This is the related Gender code; see Ref.Gender table
+  [GenderCode] NVARCHAR(50) NULL,                                                  -- This is the related Gender code; see Hr.Gender table
   [Birthday] DATE NULL,
   [StartDate] DATE NULL,
   [TerminationDate] DATE NULL,
-  [TerminationReasonCode] NVARCHAR(50) NULL,                                       -- This is the related Termination Reason code; see Ref.TerminationReason table
+  [TerminationReasonCode] NVARCHAR(50) NULL,                                       -- This is the related Termination Reason code; see Hr.TerminationReason table
   [PhoneNo] NVARCHAR(50) NULL,
   [AddressJson] NVARCHAR(500) NULL,                                                -- This is the full address persisted as JSON.
   [RowVersion] TIMESTAMP NOT NULL,                                                 -- This is used for concurrency version checking.